adobe/acc-js-sdk/README.md

 const connectionParameters = sdk.ConnectionParameters.ofSessionToken(utils.rt1_url, "mc/mc");
 ```

-Note that this authentication mode is very specific and does not actually performs a Logon: the passed session token will be passed to each API calls (with an empty security token) and requires proper setup of the security zones.
+Note that this authentication mode is very specific and does not actually performs a Logon: the session token will be passed to each API calls as-is (with an empty security token) and requires proper setup of the security zones for access to be granted.

-Another consequence is that the Application object will not be availeble in this case either.
+Another consequence is that the Application object will not be available (client.application will be undefined) when using this authentication mode.
+The reason is that the application object requires an actual login call to be made to be populated.

 ## Anonymous logon